-Nothing matches the refreshment of getting into a cool above ground pool during the hot days.
+Nothing matches the cool refreshment of getting into the best above ground pool during the hot days.
 However, this refreshment is only possible if your pool is installed correctly, level, and nice.

 An above ground swimming pool needs to be placed on a level surface or it might end up having an unwanted shallow end.
 In addition to being unsightly, an uneven pool is shaky.